-- Antacids and histamine-2 blockers, H2 receptor antagonists to reduce the production of stomach acid, such as Zantac or Pepcid.
+- Antacids and histamine-2 blockers, H2 receptor antagonists to reduce the production of stomach acids, such as Zantac or Pepcid.

-- Proton pump inhibitors (PPI), which block the production of acid, such as Prilosec, Protonix, Nexium, Prevacid.
+- Proton pump inhibitors (PPI) block acid production, such as Prilosec, Protonix, Nexium, and Prevacid.

-Excessive use of these medications can have side effects; cause constipation or diarrhea and / or interaction with other medications.
+Excessive use of these medications can have side effects, cause constipation or diarrhea, and interact with other medicines.

-However, in case of persistent symptoms, you should see a doctor to prescribe medications that reduce the amount of acid produced in the stomach, such as Omeprazole, Lansoprazole or Ranitidine.
+However, in case of persistent symptoms, you should see a doctor and prescribe medications that reduce the amount of acid produced in the stomach, such as Omeprazole, Lansoprazole, or Ranitidine.